 Chhath Festival Essay For Students

-Being a multi-ethnic, multi-cultural and multi-religious nation, Nepal is the homeland of a unique and variety of cultural and religious people.
+Being a multi-ethnic, multi-cultural, and multi-religious nation, Nepal is the homeland of a unique and variety of cultural and religious people.
 Feasts, festivals, social ceremonies, cultural celebrations, etc. have been part of Nepalese society.
 Besides, they are important assets of the nation and source of joy, happiness, and a way to maintain the religious bond between the people.
 People of different cultural groups celebrate different sorts of festivals.

 Chhath festival is one of the festivals celebrated in Nepal as well as in different parts of India.
 This festival is historically native to states of India like Bihar, Jharkhand, Uttar Pradesh, and West Bengal and, Madhesi communities of Nepal.
 It is a Hindu festival mainly celebrated by natives of the Mithila region and Madhesi in Nepal.
 The festival generally occurs in the month of October or November and is celebrated for 4 days starting from Kartik Shukla Chaturthi to Kartik Shukla Saptami.
-The festival is mainly dedicated to worshipping the sun and Chhathi Maiya to thank them for their blessings, for the fulfillment of the wish and for the prosperity and the well-being.
+The festival is mainly dedicated to worshipping the sun and Chhathi Maiya to thank them for their blessings, for the fulfillment of the wish, and for prosperity and well-being.

 Chhath pooja was celebrated since the period of Mahabharat.
-It was said that Draupadi(wife of panch Pandavas) had the power to cure any kind of diseases and the reason for her power was her devotion towards Lord Surya.
+It was said that Draupadi(wife of panch Pandavas) had the power to cure any kind of disease and the reason for her power was her devotion towards Lord Surya.
 It is often said that the sun has the power to heal any diseases.
 The divine energy from the sun was the reason that Draupadi was the curer for any kind of disease.
 They also worshipped lord Surya for the success of their exile period.
-Hence, to commemorate these events, the Chhath the festival is celebrated worshipping the Lord Surya.
+Hence, to commemorate these events, the Chhath festival is celebrated worshipping the Lord Surya.